kpi6research/Bert-as-a-Library/README.md

 ## Finetuning and Evaluation
 And then to run the training you have 2 options, run from file and run from memory

-If you want to run from file you must first create 3 separate files (first two for training, last one for evaluation) which are train|dev|test.tsv.
+If you want to run from file you must first create 3 separate files (first two for training, last one for evaluation) which are `train|dev|test.tsv`.
 All those files must respect the tsv format having as first column the string label and the second column the text with no header

 example: